HITECHCRIME/HC_SG140_Satsu_MOTH_X_SATSU_EP/README.md

 )
 que vivir - con suerte                              - with luck
 - decidir (con) muerte                                decide to die / decide to make a pact with death / decide with death
+- sólo quiero melo anadnir
-- sólo quiero vivir                                 just want to live
+sole quiero a vivir                                 just want to live

 a la uzquerda aaaa ?
 quello que es tomar andale ?